School Name

 Academics

-According to the school, St Anne's girls achieve consistently high IEB exam results; in 2024, 100 per cent achieved the scores required for entry into university degree study.
+According to the school, St Anne's girls achieve consistently high IEB exam results, with 248 distinctions awarded across the cohort in 2025 and a 100 per cent pass rate.

 Head teacher